hurricanemark/relational_database/BuildingMarioBrosDatabase/README.md

 You would start out performing single action SQL like pulling teeth.
 You gradually advance toward more complex queries and eventually learn the inner working of

 ## **one-to-one** tables construction:
-Where: both table have primary key used as UNIQUE foreign key to one another.
+Where: both tables have primary key used as UNIQUE foreign key to one another.

 ## **one-to-many** tables construnction.
 Where: both tables have primary key used as foreign key to one another.  (absent UNIQUE key).